What Is Procurement? Types, Processes and Tech

 Steps in the procurement process

-8. Approve and pay the invoice: Once three-way matching is complete, the supplier invoice is submitted for processing.
+8. Approve and pay the invoice: Once the three-way matching is complete, the supplier invoice is submitted for processing.
 The invoice is batched, coded, and scheduled for payment.

 Case study: How Order.co helped WeWork automate procurement

 WeWork turned to Order.co in 2017 to eliminate its manual processes and automate its procure-to-pay process.
-With our help, the company created a fully functional, automated system integrated with Workday to get spending and processing under control.
+With expert help, the company created a fully functional, automated system integrated with Workday to get spending and processing under control.
 The changes created detailed spend visibility across every location and category, greatly reduced WeWork’s cost per invoice, and resulted in a simple, dynamic process that controlled budgets while allowing stakeholders to get needed supplies.

 How Order.co can help manage procurement